blockchainreg/octofi-app-aquafarm/CONTRIBUTING.md

 # How to suggest a feature or enhancement

-Create a Feature Request in [Issues](https://github.com/OctoFi/octofi-app-aquafarm/issues).
+Create a Feature Request in [Issues](https://github.com/Hazlor/octofi-app-aquafarm/issues).

-If you find yourself wishing for a feature that doesn't exist in OctoFi dApp, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in Hazlor dApp, you are probably not alone.
 There are bound to be others out there with similar needs.
-Many of the features that OctoFi dApp has today have been added because our users saw the need.
+Many of the features that Hazlor dApp has today have been added because our users saw the need.
 Create a Feature Request which describes the feature you would like to see, why you need it, and how it should work.

 # Code review process